Athletics in Jamaica: London 2012 Olympics

-2013-2019
+2013–2019

 The 2013 World Athletics Championships were held in Moscow, Russia.
-Jamaica’s star sprinters Usain Bolt and Shelly-Ann Fraser-Pryce both won three golds (100m, 200m, 4x100m) becoming the most successful athletes of the championships.
-For Bolt it was his second 100m World Gold after he missed out in 2011 due to a false start, and his third consecutive 200m World Gold leading a 1-2 with Warren Weir taking silver.
+Jamaica's star sprinters Usain Bolt and Shelly-Ann Fraser-Pryce both won three golds (100m, 200m, 4 × 100 m) becoming the most successful athletes of the championships.
+For Bolt it was his second 100m World Gold after he missed out in 2011 due to a false start, and his third consecutive 200m World Gold leading a 1–2 with Warren Weir taking silver.
 This brought Bolt up to eight World Championship Golds making him the most successful athlete in the Championships history (a record he would hold until 2019).
-This was the second major championships after the London 2012 Olympics that Shelly-Ann Fraser-Pryce was attempting the sprint double, and she was the first woman to complete the double since Germany’s Katrin Krabbe, 22 years previously and the first woman ever to sweep the 100m, 200m and 4x100m relay.
+This was the second major championships after the London 2012 Olympics that Shelly-Ann Fraser-Pryce was attempting the sprint double, and she was the first woman to complete the double since Germany's Katrin Krabbe, 22 years previously and the first woman ever to sweep the 100m, 200m and 4 × 100 m relay.

-Behind Bolt in the Men’s 100m, Nesta Carter won bronze winning his first individual global outdoor medal.
-Carter, Bolt, Nickel Ashmeade, Kemar Bailey-Cole, Oshane Bailey* formed Jamaica’s gold medal winning Men’s 4x100m relay team.
-In the Women’s 4x100m Jamaica won gold with a Championship Record, National Record and World Lead 41.29, which at the time was the second fastest time in history behind the World Record.
+Behind Bolt in the Men's 100m, Nesta Carter won bronze winning his first individual global outdoor medal.
+Carter, Bolt, Nickel Ashmeade, Kemar Bailey-Cole, Oshane Bailey* formed Jamaica's gold medal-winning Men's 4 × 100 m relay team.
+In the Women's 4 × 100 m Jamaica won gold with a Championship Record, National Record and World Lead 41.29, which at the time was the second fastest time in history behind the World Record.
 The team consisted of Carrie Russell, Kerron Stewart, Schillonie Calvert, Shelly-Ann Fraser-Pryce, and Sheri-Ann Brooks who ran in the heats.
-Jamaica also won silver in the Men’s 4x400m (Rusheen McDonald, Edino Steele, Omar Johnson, Javon Francis and Javere Bell*), and bronze in the women’s 400m (Stephenie Ann McPherson).
-Jamaica finished the championships 2nd on the medal table behind the USA with 6 golds, 2 silvers and 5 bronzes, Jamaica’s strongest performance since 2009 and an equal-highest medal table finish.
+Jamaica also won silver in the Men's 4 × 400 m (Rusheen McDonald, Edino Steele, Omar Johnson, Javon Francis and Javere Bell*), and bronze in the women's 400m (Stephenie Ann McPherson).
+Jamaica finished the championships 2nd on the medal table behind the US with 6 golds, 2 silvers and 5 bronzes, Jamaica's strongest performance since 2009 and an equal-highest medal table finish.

-At the 2014 World Indoor Championships in Sopot, Poland Shelly-Ann Fraser-Pryce won Jamaica’s solitary gold in the Women’s 60m with a World Lead 6.98.
-Jamaica won silvers in the Women’s 400m (Kaliese Spencer) and the Women’s 4x400m relay (Patricia Hall, Anneisha McLaughlin, Spencer, Stephenie Ann McPherson, Verone Chambers* and Natoya Goule*).
-Jamaica also won two bronzes in the Women’s Triple Jump (Kimberly Williams) and the Men’s 4x400m Relay (Errol Nolan, Alodin Fothergill, Akheem Gauntlett, Edino Steele, Dane Hyatt* and Jermaine Brown*).
+At the 2014 World Indoor Championships in Sopot, Poland Shelly-Ann Fraser-Pryce won Jamaica's solitary gold in the Women's 60m with a World Lead 6.98.
+Jamaica won silvers in the Women's 400m (Kaliese Spencer) and the Women's 4 × 400 m relay (Patricia Hall, Anneisha McLaughlin, Spencer, Stephenie Ann McPherson, Verone Chambers* and Natoya Goule*).
+Jamaica also won two bronzes in the Women's Triple Jump (Kimberly Williams) and the Men's 4 × 400 m Relay (Errol Nolan, Alodin Fothergill, Akheem Gauntlett, Edino Steele, Dane Hyatt* and Jermaine Brown*).
 Jamaica finished 6th on the medal table, their best performance since 2004.